Phileosopher/commonplace/glossary-spiritual.md

 Historicism - The view that God's prophecies, especially in [John's Revelation](https://biblehub.com/revelation/1.htm), are happening throughout history as clear eras and epochs

+Holy Spirit - the Person of the Godhead who is omnipresent and serves the will of the Father

 Idealism - The view that God's prophecies, especially in [John's Revelation](https://biblehub.com/revelation/1.htm), are allegorical and happen symbolically throughout history

 Imputation - Transferring the judgment of sin from one individual to another, part of Levitical law, as well as Christ's work

+Intuition - part of our spirit that provides spiritual information the mind couldn't have acquired or inferred by outside events

 Justification - God's [legal status](legallysafe.md) regarding our eternal state, contrast with regeneration and sanctification